jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 As we’ve discussed, expected-value maximization concludes that one should play at any price.
 But realizable-value maximization gives an actual reasonable answer, explaining precisely how many dollars one should be willing to pay for the opportunity to play a certain number of times.

-Personally, I find this to be quite compelling evidence in favor of this approach.[^3] This new principle matches up perfectly with EV in all the situations we know that EV feels correct, and gives a new answer in precisely those situations where EV does something weird.
+Personally, I find this to be quite compelling evidence in favor of this approach.
+This new principle matches up perfectly with EV in all the situations we know that EV feels correct, and gives a new answer in precisely those situations where EV does something weird.
 But it’s not as though I carved out specific exceptions: this approach is unified and very natural, but just happens to do exactly what we would want.
 Isn’t that elegant?